 Smart programmes can help millions of people, like the residents of Katwe slums in Kampala, out of poverty.
-Picture: File
+Picture: File turned out to be very hard to implement, and Doha is languishing.

 We can estimate the lowest cost for taking people out of poverty as the money needed to plug their poverty gap